atom/atom/docs/creating-a-package.md

 - `deactivate()`: This **optional** method is called when the window is shutting down, or when your package is being updated or disabled.
-If your package is watching any files, holding external resources, providing commands or subscribing to events release them here.
+If your package is watching any files, holding external resources, providing commands or subscribing to events, release them here.

 ### Simple Package Code